paradime-io/social-media-data-modeling-challenge/README.md

 ### **Key Metrics and Methodology**
 The two engagement metrics at the center of this analysis are the following: viral views and viral video count.

-1. **Viral views** measure the total number of views accumulated across all videos that have gone viral.
+1. **👀 Viral views** measure the total number of views accumulated across all videos that have gone viral.
 This highlights the ***depth of engagement***, showing the extent of consumption.
-2. **Viral video count** is the count of videos that have achieved viral status by rapidly amassing hundreds of thousands of views.
+2. **▶️ Viral video count** is the count of videos that have achieved viral status by rapidly amassing hundreds of thousands of views.
 This highlights the ***spread of virality*** and how many pieces of content are able to achieve significant traction.

 Since the focus of the analysis revolves around TikTok audio performance, I created a composite performance metric to score and compare each audio to identify which ones stand above the rest.
 The composition of this metric is as follows: